Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 Video Tutorial: Retrieving data - Quotation Reader

 Open the Code Manager and double-click a code.
-This open the Quotation Reader in the main manual.
+This open the Quotation Reader.
 In the Quotation Reader you can review, edit and also delete codings.

 If you double-click on a code in the margin area, the comment field opens.
 From there you can access the quotations coded with the code.